kdungs/dun.gs/_posts/2015-05-17-simple-higher-order-functions.md

 };
 ```

-And then later in our code before we want to use `add` we would have to instantiate and object of this class e.g. via
+And then later in our code before we want to use `add` we would have to instantiate an object of this class e.g. via

 ```cpp
 Adder add;